carlos-molina/contraval/README.md

 ### Epromela model of the contract example
-The smart contract oriented primitives provided by epromela help developers build models that describe the behaivour of contractual interactions is an intuitive manner.
+The smart contract oriented primitives provided by epromela help developers build models that describe the behaivour of contractual interactions in an intuitive manner.
 The figure bellow shows the two main components of an epromela model, namely, the *BEG* and the *set of rules*.
-It is based on the contract example, consequently, the set of rules (stored in the rules.h files) includes only two rules, one for each business operation.
+It is based on the contract example, consequently, the set of rules (stored in the *rules.h* files) includes only two rules, one for each business operation.
+The two rules include the contruct *IS_O*, where *O* stands for obligation, therefore, the construct reads _is obligation_.
+*IS_O* is an illustrative example of the contract oriented primitives that epromela offers.
+In *Rule(pay)*, *IS_O* indicates that the rule will trigger only when it receives the event *pay* and the buyer has a pending obligation to pay.

 <p align="center">
   <img src="./figures/epromelaModelOfBuyerStoreContract.png"